When you’re hit and thrown to rock bottom, you have two options.

 Lowest Waist (at umbilical level): 28 inches

-Straight after the shoot, Suraj embarked on a month long travelling trip around Asia.
+Straight after the shoot, Suraj embarked on a month-long trip around Asia.
 For many, this can spell disaster, especially given the precarious timing and critical period that follows a fat loss phase.
-But with the robustly built habits and systems created over 18 months, Suraj has been able to go into the wilderness of the Consolidation phase, and come out alive.
+But with the robustly built habits and systems created over 18 months, Suraj has been able to go into the wilderness of The Consolidation Phase, and come out alive.
 He’s only a few pounds up from shoot day, which is a testament to the lifestyle solution he’s now created.

 His next goals will revolve around learning how to continue staying lean while living his life, and throwing himself into more difficult Spartan Races later in the year.

 Sky’s the limit now for Suraj, and with new projects on the horizon, it’s exciting to see where the next stage of his journey will take him.